 The pituitary gland in the brain helps to manage electrolytes throughout the body.
 It can be hard to measure true electrolyte status because at times, the body needs to prioritize where electrolytes go.
 So, it is possible for one’s electrolytes to appear low in one area because they are being used in another area of the body.

-Electrolytes and fluid balance play a critical role in cardiovascular health, especially with heartbeat and blood pressure regulation.
-Potassium is especially important due to its role in heartbeat regulation, and low (or high) potassium can create cardiac abnormalities that can potentially be life threatening.
+Potassium is especially important due to its role in heartbeat regulation, and low (or high) potassium can create cardiac abnormalities that can potentially be life-threatening.

 Electrolyte Imbalances